dozie2022/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to the owner,the group owner and the other users
+Script that setsthe permission to the file hello